ABSTRACT

 CONCLUSION AND RECOMMENDATIONS

-It’s a long journey to become a successful entrepreneur, but for the EWDs, it is even longer and filled with so many obstacles and difficulties.
-COVID-19 was a major obstacle to all businesses, but there are some EWDs who exploited opportunities during the disruptive times.
+It is a long journey to become a successful entrepreneur, but for EWDs, it is even longer, filled with many obstacles and difficulties.
+COVID-19 was a major obstacle to all businesses, but there are some EWDs who exploited opportunities during disruptive times.
 Evidently, EWDs can be successful if given the opportunity, support, and guidance.
 The government should provide more opportunities and funds for deserving EWDs.

-Programs that support EWDs should be designed and enhanced to show that Malaysians are a caring society that promotes inclusivity.
-For example, training programs should be organized for each category of disabilities, not using the one size fit all approach as each category has different training requirements.
+Programs that support EWDs should be designed and enhanced to show that Malaysia is a caring society that promotes inclusivity.
+For example, training programs should be organized for each category of disabilities, not using the one size fit all approach, as each category has different training requirements.
 The focus should be on quality, not quantity.

 The family could be a double-edged sword to a PWD.
 Based on the authors’ experiences, some families are over-protective of their disabled children and would confine them to the house.
-Worse, some feels ashamed of their disabled family members.
-Conversely, the EWDs who are successful are supported by their wives and family members who also play major roles in the businesses.
+Worse, some feel ashamed of their disabled family members.
+Conversely, the EWDs who are successful are supported by their wives and family members who play roles in their businesses.

-Mental health is the key to overcoming discrimination, maintaining perseverance, and develop positive mindset and creativity.
+Mental health is key to overcoming discrimination, maintaining perseverance, and developing a positive mindset and creativity.
 In addition, it is critical to recognize that EWDs are just as capable as everyone else.
-This study shows that EWDs have higher levels of abilities, competencies, ideals, and motivation.
+This study shows that EWDs have high abilities, competencies, ideals, and motivation.
 As such, they must be given the same opportunity as everyone else.
-We can create a more inclusive and equitable economy for everyone if we can address the prevalent discriminatory attitude EWDs.
+We can create a more inclusive and equitable economy for everyone if we can address the prevalent discriminatory attitude toward EWDs.

-Finally, the author feels that this preliminary study can be further extended to include the other six categories of EWDs.
+Finally, this preliminary study could be further extended to include the other six categories of PWDs.
 It would be interesting to compare their success based on the typology of EWDs.
-In addition, a post COVID-19 study can be conducted to assess the current performance of these five entrepreneurs with physical disabilities.
-In addition, conducting a tracer study or longitudinal study is highly recommended to better understand the phenomenon as well as psychological motivators and obstacles faced by EWDs.
+In addition, a post-COVID-19 study could be conducted to assess the current performance of these five entrepreneurs with physical disabilities.
+In addition, conducting a tracer study or longitudinal study is highly recommended to better understand the phenomenon as well as the psychological motivators and obstacles faced by EWDs.

 This paper is part of a research funded by the Ministry of Higher Education Malaysia under the Fundamental Research Grant Scheme (FRGS/1/2022/SS02/INTI/02/1).
-The authors would like to convey our appreciation to the five entrepreneurs with disabilities for the patience during the interview.
+We would like to convey our appreciation to the five EWDs for their patience.

 CONFLICT OF INTEREST

-There are no potential conflicts of interest concerning this study.
+There are no potential conflicts of interest arising from this study.

 REFERENCES